helmutbolow/sudoku/README.md

 - Then open: http://localhost:8000/

 You should see a Sudoku grid with buttons to load a sample, clear, and solve.

+## Contributing

+See `CONTRIBUTING.md` for guidelines and coding style.

 ## Project structure